TedLyngmo/curl-Easy-cpp/README.md

 ```sh
 % cmake --build build
 ```
 This will create `libcurleasy.a` and an application called `example`.
-When linking your own programs you need to link with both `-lcurl` and `-lcurleasy`.
+When linking your own programs you need to link with both `curleasy` and `curl`.

 You can then run the demo program that fetches a document from my server.
 If everything is working, you'll get a nice greeting.
 ```